Universal RCFT Correlators from the Holomorphic Bootstrap: Wronskian method for RCFT correlators: multi-component primaries

 \section{Wronskian method for RCFT correlators: multi-component primaries}

 Many CFT's have primary fields with multiple components.
 For example, in WZW models the primaries transform in representations of the Kac-Moody algebra.
 However there are also models without any Kac-Moody algebra where the primaries have multiplicities -- one such example is the Baby Monster CFT (\cite{Hoehn:thesis,Hoehn:Baby8,Hampapura:2016mmz}.
 In this case the multiplicity is ascribed to the transformation property under representations of a discrete group, the Baby Monster group.
 We will attempt a unified description of all such cases.
 We will consider two sub-cases, for real and complex primaries respectively.
 In the latter case each primary must appear along with its complex conjugate in order for the correlation function to be non-zero.
-On the way we encounter a significant complication relative to the cases addressed in the previous section, which was noted in specific cases in \cite{Mathur:1988rx,Mathur:1988gt} though to our knowledge it has not been investigated in generality: when a primary has a multiplicity, the indices must be combined pairwise into definite representations that flow in the intermediate channel, and this creates ``selection rules'' which influence the singular behaviour of the conformal blocks, the Wronskian and the differential equation.
+On the way we encounter a significant complication relative to the cases addressed in the previous section, which was noted in specific cases in \cite{Mathur:1988rx,Mathur:1988gt} and investigated in a somewhat more general context in \cite{Fuchs:1989pp}: when a primary has a multiplicity, the indices must be combined pairwise into definite representations that flow in the intermediate channel, and this creates ``selection rules'' which influence the singular behaviour of the conformal blocks, the Wronskian and the differential equation.
 As mentioned previously, these rules can forbid the flow of a primary in specific intermediate channels and the leading singularity comes from a secondary.